Previous dayApril 11, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.6 earthquake 95 km ESE of Akutan, Alaska came in on April 11, 2026 at 19:00 UTC.
-At a depth of 35.0 km, the event was shallow crustal.
-The epicenter is at 53.897°, -164.375°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 2.6 seismic event took place 95 km ESE of Akutan, Alaska on April 11, 2026 at 19:00 UTC.
+The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 53.897°N, -164.375°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11